Patient education: How to use a peak flow meter (Beyond the Basics)

 Peak flow meters measure your peak expiratory flow rate (PEFR), a number that correlates with how open the lung's airways are; as asthma worsens and the airways narrow, the PEFR decreases.
 Monitoring can help you and your healthcare provider determine the most appropriate asthma treatment plan.

 A number of articles about asthma are available.
-For children, (see "Patient information: Asthma symptoms and diagnosis in children (Beyond the Basics)" and "Patient information: Asthma inhaler techniques in children (Beyond the Basics)" and "Patient information: Trigger avoidance in asthma (Beyond the Basics)").
+For children, (see "Patient education: Asthma symptoms and diagnosis in children (Beyond the Basics)" and "Patient education: Asthma inhaler techniques in children (Beyond the Basics)" and "Patient education: Trigger avoidance in asthma (Beyond the Basics)").

-For adults, (see "Patient information: Asthma treatment in adolescents and adults (Beyond the Basics)" and "Patient information: Asthma inhaler techniques in adults (Beyond the Basics)" and "Patient information: Asthma and pregnancy (Beyond the Basics)").
+For adults, (see "Patient education: Asthma treatment in adolescents and adults (Beyond the Basics)" and "Patient education: Asthma inhaler techniques in adults (Beyond the Basics)" and "Patient education: Asthma and pregnancy (Beyond the Basics)").

 ASTHMA MONITORING RECOMMENDATIONS

-Experts recommend that people with moderate to severe persistent asthma have a peak flow meter at home and know how to use it .
+Experts recommend that people with moderate to severe persistent asthma, or who have asthma attacks, have a peak flow meter at home and know how to use it .
 A peak flow meter is small, inexpensive, and easy for most patients to use.

 The National Asthma Education and Prevention Program (NAEPP) recommends that patients use a peak flow meter to: